garmartirosy/profile/trade/README.md

 We're imitating the data migration in [generate\_import\_factors.py](https://github.com/ModelEarth/USEEIO/tree/master/import_factors_exio) but we're push directly to Supabase (avoiding csv files).
 We're changing FlowUUID to FactorID to reduce the data size.

+Each database instance (for a country-year) will contain these tables:

+**SQL Tables for a country and year**
+Factor (includes FactorID and FlowUUID)
+Sector
+SectorFactor
+Commodity
+CommodityFactor
+ImportSectorFactor
+ImportCommodityFactor
+ImportContributions
+ImportMultiplierFactor

+The sector is 5-char and the commodity is 6-char.

+IN PROGRESS: Gary's CoLab pulls from Exiobase, unzips and sends to GitHub.
-TO DO: Pulling from Exiobase directly to GitHub and sending to DuckDB and Supabase.
+Next he's guiding the team in using Pymrio to send to DuckDB and Supabase.

 **Contribute to:**
 [Exiobase To Github Pipeline](https://colab.research.google.com/drive/1BQZZ5EZTFr422_SUH7iAQ7uuwsM1KUYj#scrollTo=DXUJfJENmzxu) - Gary and SQL team